 You can let them know you’re going to be focusing on something new as a family because it’s important to you and your family’s values.

-So, wherever you are on this parenting journey, it’s never too early or too late to start teaching our kids kindness.
+So, wherever you are on this parenting journey, it’s never too early or too late to start raising kind kids and intentionally teaching them how to be kind.

 Here’s a quick starter guide: How to Raise Kind Kids